-This course helps to develop Personal and Social skills and develop resilience and confidence through creative activities and volunteering.
-It has been designed to offer students with moderate learning disabilities a range of activities from which to build confidence, resilience, independent thought and personal and social skills.
+This course has been designed to develop Personal and Social skills and to offer students with moderate learning disabilities and other learning needs, a range of activities from which to build confidence, resilience, independent thought, and self-esteem.

-Students can select options resulting in personalised timetables that are made up from modules in Art, Creative activities, Duke of Edinburgh, Dance and Performance and volunteering activities.
-Students will be encouraged to identify activities and interests they would like to pursue within an educational framework to develop confidence, independent thought and personal and social skills.
-All students will be given the opportunity to gain qualifications in Functional Skills, ASDAN PSD and Duke of Edinburgh Award.
+The timetable includes art, cooking, TITAN, Maths and English.
+Students will be encouraged to identify activities and interests they would like to pursue within an educational framework to help shape their curriculum, such as creative writing, book club, craft and small enterprises.
+All students will be given the opportunity to gain qualifications in Functional Skills and PSD.

-Appropriate levels of support will be in place but progressively we will work throughout the year to enable students to be less dependent on support to achieve realistic targets.
+Appropriate levels of support will be in place but progressively we will work throughout the year to enable students to be more independent and to achieve realistic targets.

 Students attend College for three days each week, 9am - 4pm.
 Group sizes are normally limited to eight students.

 We have purpose built facilities for our inclusive learning students, including our purpose build Rug Room for students with Autistic Spectrum disorders, and our PAL building, for students who are preparing for adult life.

 A centre for excellence

 The Education and Training Foundation (ETF) has named City College Norwich as one of three Centres for Excellence in SEND (Special Educational Needs and Disabilities) in England

 Our Inclusive Learning courses help you to progress to your next step through our bespoke group programmes delivered by a team of dedicated staff